 Eat at the Blue Bonnet Café

-It doesn’t matter the day of the week or the time of day that you visit the Blue Bonnet Cafe, you are going to see a wait.
+It doesn’t matter the day of the week or the time that you visit the Blue Bonnet Cafe; you will see a wait.
 That is just how popular this down-home restaurant is.
-Don’t worry though, the line moves quickly.
+Don’t worry, though, the line moves quickly.

 Once inside, you are treated to a wall displaying all of the awards and media attention that the Blue Bonnet has received, and believe me, it is quite impressive.

-They were named “Top 100 Breakfasts” by Travel and Leisure, and “Top 10 Restaurants in Texas” by Texas Highways Magazine just to name a couple.
+They were named “Top 100 Breakfasts” by Travel and Leisure and “Top 10 Restaurants in Texas” by Texas Highways Magazine, to name a couple.

-On the way into the dining room, you will also catch a glimpse of the pie case, which houses the fabulous pies that Blue Bonnet is famous for.
+On the way into the dining room, you will also glimpse the pie case, which houses the fabulous pies for which Blue Bonnet is famous.

-The menu is good, down-home cooking with items such as homemade biscuits and chicken fried steak and eggs for breakfast.
+The menu is good, down-home cooking with homemade biscuits, chicken fried steak, and eggs for breakfast.

-For lunch, you will find an assortment of salads, sandwiches, burgers, and house specialties that include hand-battered chicken tenders, farm-raised catfish, and pot roast.
+For lunch, you will find an assortment of salads, sandwiches, burgers, and house specialties, including hand-battered chicken tenders, farm-raised catfish, and pot roast.
 Of course, there are also specials of the day and plenty to choose from.

 Some noteworthy flavors include German chocolate, cherry, peach, pecan, fudge, banana cream, peanut butter cream, and more.

-You truly have not visited Marble Falls if you have not been to the Blue Bonnet Cafe!
+You truly have not visited Marble Falls if you have not visited the Blue Bonnet Cafe!